TheRealNulsenator/NetBard/code-style.md

 - No magic numbers or characters - use named constants/arrays
 - One declaration per line
 - Initialize variables at declaration when possible
-- Use const where appropriate
+- Use const where appropriate (including function return types where values shouldn't change)
 - Prefer nullptr over NULL
 - **Guard clauses**: Use early returns/continue to flatten nested code
 - **Extract complex logic**: Move implementation details to separate functions
 - **Function focus**: Keep functions focused on their primary purpose
 - **Buffer reuse**: Pass buffers as parameters to avoid repeated allocations
+- **Validation**: Validate input parameters early and return meaningful error indicators
+- **Bit manipulation**: Use explicit types (uint32_t) and bitwise operations for network address handling

 ## Comments
 - Use // for single-line comments